cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 ### 5. Run 'RunAudioJob'
 * RunAudioJob will create a subfolder in 'Relevant-Files' called *'Results'*
-* *'Results'* will contain json files with cross-correlation results for tests 1 and 2 upon completion
+* *'Results'* will contain json files with cross-correlation results for test pairings (n) upon completion numbered 1-n

 ### 6. Navigate to Relevant-Files and run determine-colocation.py
-* To run pairings 1 and 2, change rootPath to your path to 'Results' then run *python determine-colocation.py*
+* To run pairings, change rootPath to your path to 'Results' then run *python determine-colocation.py*